-Ramp up and down operations are under control by the dPOL.
-Tracking protection, however, is active only when the output voltage is ramping up.
+Tracking protection is active only when the output voltage is ramping up.
 The purpose of the protection is to ensure that the voltage differential between multiple rails being tracked does not exceed 250mV.
 This protection eliminates the need for external clamping diodes between different voltage rails which are frequently recommended by ASIC manufacturers.
 When the tracking protection is enabled, the dPOL continuously compares actual value of the output voltage to its programmed value as defined by the output voltage and its rising slew rate.
 If absolute value of the difference exceeds 250mV, the tracking fault signal is generated, the dPOL turns off, and the TR bit in the register ST is changed to 0.
 Both high side and low side switches of the dPOL are turned off instantly (fast turn-off).

 The tracking protection can be disabled, if it contradicts requirements of a particular system (for example turning into high capacitive load where rising slew rate is not important).
-It can be disabled in the dPOL Configure Fault window or directly via the IC bus by writing into the PC1 register.
+It can be disabled in the dPOL Configuration Fault management window or directly via the I2C bus by writing into the PC1 register.